Herbert Copeland (murderer): Arrest, trial and execution

-In July 1923, police in Akron, Ohio arrested a laborer named "Love Golden" on accusations that he was Copeland.
+In July 1923, police in Akron, Ohio, arrested a laborer named "Love Golden" on accusations that he was Copeland.
 Although the man initially vehemently denied that he was a fugitive from the law, he readily admitted his identity when he was brought to the court house to have his counsel assigned.
 As a result, his murder trial was appropriately scheduled for the coming months.

 Copeland was tried, convicted and found guilty only for the murder of Dunigan, for which he was swiftly sentenced to death.
 A motion for a new trial from his attorneys was denied, and his execution date was scheduled for March 3, 1924.
 As his sentence was handed down before the passage of a bill that would replace hanging with the electric chair as the District's sole of method of execution, Copeland would be the last man executed in this manner in the District.

 Confessions

 On January 22, 1925, Copeland was hanged in the D.C.
 Jail before a crowd of 400 spectators.
 He was reportedly eager to "get it over with", and happily greeted his friends and acquaintances who had come to witness his execution.
 Copeland reportedly spent the last moments of his life singing religious hymns.

 After his execution, C. Lucien Skinner, a reporter who had done the last interview with Copeland prior to his execution, announced that the convict had made two written confessions that he wished to be disclosed after his death.
 In the first confession, Copeland wrote that he had killed 12 people throughout his life – aside from the three officers in D.C., he had also killed a police officer in Chicago, Illinois; a man in Galveston, Texas; another man in South Carolina and several others in other Southern states.
-In the second confession, he claimed that the reason he had escaped is because two prison guards had decided to help him escape out of personal resentment towards Superintendent Louis Zinkhan, who had since been replaced.
+In the second confession, he claimed that the reason he had escaped was that two prison guards had decided to help him escape out of personal resentment towards Superintendent Louis Zinkhan, who had since been replaced.
 The nature of either confession could not be verified with certainty, and their truthfulness remains speculative.